mariadb-edwardstoever/conn_pool_sim/README.md

 If you set a value for  `--qpm_low` and do not set a value for `--qpm_high`, the simulator will send a constant number of sql scripts per minute.

-If you set a value for `--qpm_low` and also a value for `--qpm_high`, the simulator will vary the number of sql scripts sent per minute, from low to high.
+If you set a value for `--qpm_low` and also set a value for `--qpm_high`, the simulator will vary the number of sql scripts sent per minute, from low to high.
 The variance will adjust at random every 10 seconds.

 ### Stopping the script prematurely